KU Edwards Campus Honors Program

 This ELE enables students to gain self-awareness and a sense of social responsibility through service to others.
 Students may complete this ELE by:

-- Taking on a service role in a campus unit, such as becoming a Student Advisory Committee Member or a Student Ambassador for the Edwards Campus
+- Taking on a service role in a campus unit, such as becoming a Student Advisory Committee Member for the Edwards Campus;

 - Completing a validated service experience such as Alternative Breaks.

 This ELE challenges students to become engaged, responsible members of society who understand their own privileges and respect the experiences of others.
 Students may complete this ELE by:

 This ELE engages students in the active participation in or critical appreciation of the arts.
 Students may complete this ELE by: